What is a home inspection?

 How long does a home inspection take?

 Depending on the home’s age, size, and location, as well as the home inspector’s own work protocols and ethic, your home inspection may take up to three hours.
 Adding square footage, outbuildings, and/or ancillary services (such as mold or radon testing) will increase that time.
 It may be necessary for your inspector to bring in a helper for a very large property.
-If your general home inspection takes significantly less than two to three hours, it may indicate that the inspector was not thorough enough.
+If your general home inspection takes significantly less than one to two hours, it may indicate that the inspector was not thorough enough.

 At what point in the real estate transaction should I schedule a home inspection?